meltano/meltano/docs/src/docs/orchestration.md

 We are now ready to use Airflow, here's a little tour of what we can do.

 ::: tip
 Airflow is a full-featured orchestrator that has a lot of features that are currently outside of Meltano's scope.
-As we are improving this integration, Meltano shall facada more of these feature to create a seamless experience using this orchestrator.
+As we are improving this integration, Meltano will facade more of these feature to create a seamless experience using this orchestrator.

-Please refer to the [Airflow documentation]() for more in-depth knowledge about Airflow.
+Please refer to the [Airflow documentation](https://airflow.apache.org/) for more in-depth knowledge about Airflow.
 :::

 ```bash